Arusha: Road links

 Travel by road can be done through privately run coaches (buses) to Nairobi, Dodoma, Babati, Morogoro, Tanga, Mbeya, Singida, Tabora, Mpanda, Kigoma, Mwanza, Bukoba, Iringa, and Dar es Salaam.

 Arusha is on the Cape to Cairo Road.
 There was a marker in the 1930s in Arusha indicating the mid-point of the route.
 It is also on the Cairo-Cape Town Highway.

 Culture

 The city hosts the National Natural History Museum, which contains three exhibits on early man, plants and animals of the region, and the history of the city.
 The Natural National History Museum used to be an administration outpost for the Germans in the 1900s.
 It was opened in 1987 as a public museum and displays important assets to the scientific community such as models of Australopithecus people, human ancestors that lived over 2 million years ago.
+It is also home to a giant tortoise, over 100 years old, which freely roams the grounds.

 A small museum adjacent to the Uhuru monument displays information about the proceedings of the 1967 Arusha Declaration.

+The Arusha Cultural Heritage Centre is a large privately run art gallery in a striking building, resembling the Guggenheim museum whilst drawing on African symbols (drum, spear, and shield).
+It holds a wide range of African art, including from the Tanzanian TingaTinga school.
+Exhibits are for sale and there is not a permanent collection.

 Places of worship

-Among the places of worship, they are predominantly Christian churches and temples: Archdiocese of Arusha, Anglican Church of Tanzania, Evangelical Lutheran Church in Tanzania, Baptist Convention of Tanzania, and Assemblies of God.
+Places of worship include the majority Christian churches: Archdiocese of Arusha, Anglican Church of Tanzania, Evangelical Lutheran Church in Tanzania, Baptist Convention of Tanzania, and Assemblies of God.
 There are also Muslim mosques.